 Buying a motocross bike and learning the first tricks was fun and now you’re looking for more challenges?
-Racing on a motocross track might look like an easy thing to observers, but once you hit the track, you’ll figure out how much training it requires to successfully finish a motocross track.
+Racing on a motocross track might look like an easy thing to observers, but once you hit the track, you’ll figure out how much training it requires to finish a motocross track race successfully.
 If you’ve never participated in a motocross race, but have a strong desire to try, in this article you’re going to get very useful tips that will make you first motocross racing experience much better and easier.

 Proper Bike Maintenance

 Depending on the type of race, the chances are your bike is going to face a rough terrain filled with bumps, water, dirt, and ramps.
 Before joining the race, it’s crucial to put time and money into bike maintenance and preparation for the race.

 Here are a few maintenance tips that will drastically increase the likelihood of successfully finishing the motocross race:

 - Tighten the chain and put some lube on it

 - Put the lube on every rotating, sliding or rubbing parts such as wheels and sprockets